Skip to main content

 Exploiting Errors or Latency in Pricing/Platform

-• Explanation: Taking advantage of delays or mistakes in the broker’s pricing or platform to make a profit.
+Explanation: Taking advantage of delays, pricing errors, or platform malfunctions to generate profit.

 Utilizing Non-Public and/or Insider Information